mschottdorf/mschottdorf.github.io/_pages/cv.md

 - Otto-Hahn-Medal of the Max-Planck Society 2018
 - Boehringer Ingelheim Fonds PhD Fellowship 2013-2015
-- Fellow of the Graduate Program FOKUS Physik "Elite Network of Bavaria" 2010-2012
 - Max Weber scholarship in the German National Academic Foundation (top 0.5% of students) 2009-2013

 **Academic Involvement**